 Yes, you may book your own flight using miles or credit.
-Your total trip cost will be $1250 for Central America trips OR $1800 for Africa trips.
-We do ask that you book the same flight as the rest of the team so that you can land at the same time in country.
+Your total trip cost will be $1,500 for Central America or Haiti trips, or $2,000 for Africa trips.
+We do ask that you book the same flight as the rest of your team so that you can land at the same time in country.

 You may extend your trip, but all lodging, transportation, food, etc. will be your responsibility to cover.
 We prefer that you extend at the end of the trip rather than before the trip.
 We can book your plane ticket later than the rest of the team, but if there is a difference in price, we will ask you to cover that cost.
 Contact your trip coordinator with your specific request.